 Before the migration task starts, DTS checks items such as connectivity, permissions, and log formats.
 The following figure shows that the precheck is successful.

-After the precheck succeeds, you can view the status and progress of the migration task in the Migration Tasks section.
+After you purchase the destination instance, you can view the status and progress of the migration task in the Data Migration Tasks section.

 References